HughP/dnj-corpus/README.md

 $ sed -e 's/ʋ,̈/ʋ̈,/g' -i proof-of-concept-text.txt
 ```

 5. Correct case of the mis-use of small letter upsilon

  U+03CB 〈ϋ〉 'GREEK SMALL LETTER UPSILON WITH DIALYTIKA'; target 1322 instances.

  Visual similarities between  U+03CB and U+028B + U+0308 have lead some to use UPSILON WITH DIALYTIKA instead of LATIN LETTER V WITH HOOK + COMBINING DIERESES.
 This is only attested in the corpus to occur in lower case instances.
-But it is a problem if one uses a conversion tool to convert lower case to upper case (such as is often in text processing or word processing tools, or via the command line like `$ cat some-file-in-Eastern-Dan.txt | perl -CS -pe 's/\p{Ll}/\p{Lu}/g' > display-file-as-uppercase.txt`), because U+03CB is paired with U+03AB 〈Ϋ〉  rather than being paired with U+01B2 + U+0308 〈__(ʋ̈)__〉.
+But it is a problem if one uses a conversion tool to convert lower case to upper case (such as is often in text processing or word processing tools, or via the command line like `$ cat some-file-in-Eastern-Dan.txt | perl -CS -pe 's/\p{Ll}/\p{Lu}/g' > display-file-as-uppercase.txt`), because U+03CB is paired with U+03AB 〈Ϋ〉  rather than being paired with U+01B2 + U+0308 〈__(Ʋ̈)__〉.

  **Note**: `tr '[:lower:]' '[:upper:]'` doesn't work because [POSIX classes](https://www.regular-expressions.info/posixbrackets.html) do not support characters which are above the ASCII range, [Unicode characteristics](https://www.regular-expressions.info/unicode.html) are needed to do this.<!-- there is a great chart of what explicit characters are in each POSIX class here: https://unix.stackexchange.com/questions/128192/command-to-retrieve-the-list-of-characters-in-a-given-character-class-in-the-cur  -->